sos011022/sos011022.github.io/_pages/about.md

 - **Image/Video Processing and Data-Efficient Learning**
 - **Hyperspectral Image and Deep/Machine Learning**

-I am also exploring other computer vision-related fields which are interested to me, such as Multi-Object Tracking, 3D-Reconstruction.
+I am also exploring other computer vision-related fields which are interested to me, such as Multi-Object Tracking, 3D-scene Reconstruction.
 I am actively seeking a collaboration.

 In addition, I also enjoying fishing, cooking, baking and traveling, welcome to talk about that with me.